-This is the site for the Fourth of July Firework Celebration, Music in the Park Concert, Electric Sky, Sky Art Week and Old Timers Picnic.
+This is the site for the Skykomish Music in the Park festival, Electric Sky, and Old Timers Picnic.

 Features: Ball field, camp grounds with fire rings and picnic tables, RV trailer space (no hookups), an outdoor kitchen, restrooms and easy access to the Skykomish River.